open-cloud/xos/docs/dev/xproto.md

-# XOS Support for Models
+# XOS Modeling Framework

-XOS defines a language for specifying data models (_xproto_) and a tool chain for generating code based on the set of models (_xosgen_).
+XOS defines a modeling framework: a language for specifying data models (_xproto_) and a tool chain for generating code based on the set of models (_xosgenx_).

 The xproto language is based on [Google’s protocol buffers](https://developers.google.com/protocol-buffers/) (protobufs), borrowing their syntax, but extending their semantics to express additional behavior.
 Although these extensions can be written in syntactically valid protobufs (using the protobuf option feature), the resulting model definitions are cumbersome and the semantics are under-specified.